MANOJKUMAR-CM/AutoDeckAI/README.md

 # AutoDeckAI – Automated PowerPoint Generator with Web + LLM Integration

 ## 📌 Overview
-SlideSmith is a Python-based tool that automatically generates professional PowerPoint presentations from a given topic.
+AutoDeckAI is a Python-based tool that automatically generates professional PowerPoint presentations from a given topic.
 It combines **Google Custom Search**, **web scraping**, and **Large Language Models (LLMs)** to:
 - Collect relevant content from the web
 - Extract and summarize information